Strong Europe Tank Challenge

-The Strong Europe Tank Challenge (SETC) was an annual, multinational tank platoon competition held from 2016 to 2018 at Grafenwöhr Training Area, Germany, and hosted by the U.S. Army Europe and the German Army.
+The Strong Europe Tank Challenge was an annual, multinational tank platoon competition held from 2016 to 2018 at Grafenwöhr Training Area, Germany, and hosted by the U.S. Army Europe and the German Army.
+In February 2025 the competition was held again after a 7 year hiatus, although renamed to the U.S. Army Europe and Africa International Tank Challenge.

 Description

 Crews from NATO and non-NATO partners compete in defensive/offensive mounted and dismounted operations.
 Platoons rotate throughout 12 events with 1,500 possible points in total.
 The first challenge was held in 2016, with Germany taking first place.
 The 2017 challenge saw Austria placing first, with Germany and the U.S. taking second and third, respectively.
-The competition has not been held since 2018.

 Results

 2016

 The 2016 competition was the first SETC competition.
 Denmark, Germany, Italy, Poland, Slovenia sent one platoon; the United States sent two.
 The Czech Republic planned to send a platoon, but the unit failed to arrive.
 No official place list for team behind the third place was published.